JeroenDM/sampling_based_tube_following/README.md

 # Sampling-based Tube Following for Redundant Robotic Manipulators
-This repository contains python scripts to recreate the simulation result and figures of the research paper `Sampling-based Tube Following for Redundant Robotic Manipulators`.
+This repository contains python scripts to recreate the simulation results and figures of the research paper `Sampling-based Tube Following for Redundant Robotic Manipulators`.

 ## Requirements to run scripts